Live Beta

 Reading across a row shows a single Capacity expressed in five different territories.
 Reading down a column shows four different functions operating in one territory.
 Reading any single intersection reveals the precise coordinate: what happens when this function meets this territory at center.

 Each name is precise.
 “Sensitivity” is not a synonym for “Open”; it is what Open looks like when applied to the Physical Domain.
-“Agency” is not a synonym for “Move”; it is what Move looks like when applied to Mental.
+“Articulation” is not a synonym for “Move”; it is what Move looks like when applied to Mental.
 The names carry the intersection; the intersections carry the model’s resolving power.

 Five Harmonies in Depth

-Empathy — Open x Emotional
+Affectivity — Open x Emotional

-Empathy is the capacity to receive feelings — both your own and others’.
+Affectivity is the capacity to receive feelings — both your own and others’.
 When centered, emotion arrives without shutting you down and without drowning you.
 Other people’s emotional states are perceptible and affecting without colonizing your system.

-Agency — Move x Mental
+Articulation — Move x Mental

-Agency is the capacity to turn thought into action — making decisions and following through.
+Articulation is the capacity to turn thought into action — making decisions and following through.
 When centered, thoughts become choices and choices become actions without the gap collapsing (impulsivity) or widening indefinitely (paralysis).

 Belonging — Bond x Relational